 The side plank is a good progression of the plank that also works the oblique muscles more.
 The obliques are really important for twisting movements as well as providing unilateral stability in sports that require periods of single leg stance.
 The side plank also targets the gluteus medius muscles on the side of the hip, which also assists stability.
 The side plank can also be progressed in many ways.
 These progressions can include raising one leg up into the air (pictured), doing a raised side plank with your legs raised by a block.
 You could also target your adductors with a copenhagen plank.

 The bird dog is a tough exercise that adds onto what a plank provides.
 It entails us to keep our trunk still while moving our arms and legs.
 It also relies upon us having a good connection between our arms and legs while keeping the rest of the body still.
 A good athlete is someone who can hold a stable bird dog

 A good anti-rotation exercise.
 The Palloff press is included in many exercise programs.
 It challenges us to remain stable in our trunk while the forces around us are trying to pull us into rotation.
 The palloff press will work the obliques the most as their primary role centers around rotation.
 The palloff press does require you to have an exercise band or cable machine to perform.

 Try and implement these easy body weight exercises into your strength training and you’ll see the improvements in your performance after a while.
-If you’d like to consult with a physiotherapist about our exercise classes and a strength training program, please feel free to book online or call us on 07 3352 5116.
+If you’d like to consult with a physiotherapist or an exercise physiologist about our exercise classes and a strength training program, please feel free to book online or call us on 07 3352 5116.